 If you are new to the world of high-fidelity audio, you may look to compare Bluetooth Vs WiFi speakers.
 The best speakers, after all, tend to include a wireless option of some kind, with Bluetooth and standard WiFi being two of the most popular configurations.
-So what are the differences between these two designs and which is right for you?
-Keep reading to find out the leading wireless speaker solutions.
+So what are the differences between these two designs, and which is right for you?
+Keep reading to find out about the leading wireless speaker solutions.

 The primary difference is how the speakers connect wirelessly to an audio source or related component, which is useful when shopping for high-end smart speakers.
-Bluetooth speakers connect via a Bluetooth receiver and transmitter and WiFi speakers connect to a traditional wireless router, even if you compare a Sonos One generation 1 vs generation 2.
+Bluetooth speakers connect via a Bluetooth receiver and transmitter, and WiFi speakers connect to a traditional wireless router, even if you compare a Sonos One generation 1 vs generation 2.

 Make sure to download and update your audio drivers as indicated by the instructions that came with your speakers.

 This initial difference balloons into more contrasts between the two popular speaker types.

 Bluetooth speakers typically receive power from an integrated and rechargeable battery, making them ideal for portable ventures like listening to music while outside or during a road trip.
 After all, Bluetooth speakers are made to connect to phones, watches, tablets, and other gadgets you take with you on your travels.
 On the other hand, WiFi speakers are intended primarily for home use, as they require a wireless router to stream music from an app, streaming service, or another device.